philkim1/DeepLearning-project/README.md

 ## Debugging and Profiling
 Debugger rules chosen were.

-  1.Vanishing Gradient
+  1. Vanishing Gradient
-  2.Overfit
+  2. Overfit
-  3.Overtraining
+  3. Overtraining
-  4.Poor weight initialization
+  4. Poor weight initialization
-  5.Loss not decreasing
+  5. Loss not decreasing

 Profiler rules chosen were

-  1.LowGPU utilization
+  1. LowGPU utilization
-  2.ProfilerReport
+  2. ProfilerReport

 From the Debugger Plot it appears that the loss function is decreasing for both the training and eval cycles.